LoYuXr/CalliRewrite/README.md

 ### 1. Caliberate your own writing utensil

 We provide three simple tools for modeling in the reinforcement learning environment: **Calligraphy brush**, **fude pen**, and **flat tip marker**.
 The geometry and dynamic properties are defined in `./rl_finetune/Callienv/envs/tools.py` and folder `./rl_finetune/tool_property/`.
-For robotic demonstration please callibrate the properties to bridge the sim-to-real gap.
 You can also define your own utensil easily.

-For calibrating the geometric properties, we provide a control script using the Dobot Magician robotic arm that models the $r-z$ correspondence.
+For robotic demonstration, we provide a jupyter notebook in `./callibrate/callibrate.ipynb`.
+It clearly demonstrates the whole process to find out the $r-z$ correspondence on Dobot Magician robotic arm.
+Remember this step is crucial for it bridges the sim2real gap and may affect the rewriting result.

 ### 2. Download pretrained models

 ### 3. Coarse Sequence Extraction

 #### Training
+We conduct a two-phase progressive training, for the first phase we train on QuickDraw Dataset, you can simply run the shell command:
    ```bash
    conda activate calli_ext
    cd seq_extract
    ```
-Then you can train the two-phase model:
+Then you can train the two-phase model with your owncollected fine-tuned data:
    ```bash
    bash ./train.sh
    ```

 #### Testing with Trained Models
 For example, test the model saved in "outputs/snapshot/new_train_phase_2" on images in the "imgs" folder:

  ```bash
  python ./test.py --input imgs --model new_train_phase_2
  ```

 ### 4. Tool-Aware Finetuning